 Welcome to the first ever “Thankful Mommy” blog post.
 Lately, as I have been thinking and praying more and more about actually posting my thoughts and prayers for the internet world to see, I have been reading and I have noticed a theme…moms are tired!
-It seems most moms want to be joyful but are just weary, and tired, and ashamed of losing their tempers with their children, or being in too much of a hurry from one thing to the next.
-Moms want their joy back, but don’t always know how to get it back.
+It seems most moms want to be joyful but are just weary, and tired, sometimes ashamed of losing their tempers with their children, or being in too much of a hurry from one thing to the next.
+Moms want their joy back, but they don’t always know how to get it.

 I was talking to my husband the other day about my desire to start a blog for moms.
 His response was “What is your purpose in writing this?
 What do you hope to accomplish?”
 Those are important questions to me because honestly, there are plenty of mom blogs out there.
 Does the world really need one more blog for already busy moms to spend their few extra minutes of time reading?
 Do I have anything to say that is going to make life any better or easier for my fellow moms in these trenches of the years of motherhood, trying to mold their precious little ones?
 My answer is this.
 I just want to encourage moms with Biblical truth.
 That’s it.
 That’s where the joy comes from, that is how we get it back, from the truth of God’s Word alone.